MooersLab/MooersLab/README.md

 I think that the error rate is now reduced enough to give it another try.

 Its advantage is that it can operate anywhere.
-It works inside of Emacs as well as in webpages, including web-mail applications like Outlook-mail and Gmail.
+It works inside of Emacs as well as in webpages, including webmail applications like Outlook and Gmail.
 Its disadvantage is that it cannot be customized with text replacement libraries.

 For older Intel chip-based Macs, the Dictation software relies on an internet connection being available.
 The generated sound waves are sent to a server run by Apple and then returned as text.
 I found that the delay that is caused by this transfer to unnoticeable.
-However, I do not have a M-chip based Mac to test.
+However, I do not have a M-chip-based Mac to test.

 Sadly, the Voice Control software provided by the mac OS has not improved its performance compared to the last time that I tried it.
 Its error rate is too high to use for dictation.